 There is a time limit of 7 hours to finish the Soldier Marathon and Half Marathon.
 You should plan to reach mile 18.0 by 12:45 p.m. to reach the finish line at the National Infantry Museum by 3:00 p.m.

-Each finisher of the Full Marathon, the Half Marathon, the Relay Marathon, the 5K Race and the Kids Marathon will receive a finishing medal that commemorates your completion of your race.
+Each finisher of the Full Marathon, the Half Marathon, the Relay Marathon, and the 5K Race will receive a finishing medal that commemorates your completion of your race.

 Awards will be presented to the top three overall finisher, male and female, the top three finishers in each age group, male and female, and the top master’s finisher (40 and above), male and female.
 Awards will be presented at the finish line near the Avenue of Flags at the following times: